UCM Dockery, Warrensburg, MO

 The Law Enforcement Phlebotomy Program (LEPP) Task Force, made up of individuals from law enforcement, prosecuting attorneys’ offices, MACC, and highway safety professionals, will make the selections for the project.
 We will make every attempt to choose agencies from different regions throughout the state, depending on where the most support is committed from the supporting organizations as described.
 Some agencies may have more than one officer accepted based on commitment, size, support, and other factors.

-Training will take place in 2024 in three separate classes.
+Training will take place in 2025 in two separate classes.
 Applicants will have to participate in six weeks of online training assignments; travel to Mexico, Missouri for approximately 3-4 days for the onsite training; and the clinical portion of the training session will be scheduled with the MACC staff.
 The clinical assignments may be closer to home and may take approximately 4-6 weeks to complete depending on scheduling with the clinical site (i.e., VA hospital, local hospital, other lab or clinic).
 Each LEP will be required to complete 100 successful blood draws prior to official completion of the program as determined by approved clinical staff.

 More information will be available on the application and to the applicants and agencies upon acceptance into the Program.